StephenChips/cpp-primer-practises/README.md

 # cpp-primer-practises
-A repo that stores my exercise codes of *C++ Primer*.
-Probably it makes no uses to you.
+A repo that stores my exercise codes of *C++ Primer*, which probably is useless to you.